Myanmar maintains tight limit on foreign aid despite crisisMay 9th, 2008 - 10:21 am ICT by admin

 The UN said four disaster experts received permission to travel to Myanmar , but there was no immediate word for others awaiting a green light from the military.

 Around 5,000 square kilometres (1,930 square miles) remain underwater, and more than a million homeless need emergency relief, a UN spokesman said.

-Tags: aid staff, chief john, disaster experts, disaster relief, disaster zones, emergency relief supplies, food agency, food prices, foreign aid, international aid groups, irrawaddy delta, john holmes, military regime, military rulers, nargis, nations security council, relief workers, square kilometres, united nations security, united nations security council
+Tags: aid groups, aid staff, chief john, commercial hub, disaster aid, disaster experts, disaster relief, disaster zones, food aid, food prices, foreign aid, irrawaddy delta, john holmes, military government, nargis, nations security council, relief workers, square kilometres, united nations security, united nations security council